CSC322-Grinnell/anti-racism-library/README.md

 goals and made inclusion and equity in computing one of their top priorities.
 This project hopes to extend the department’s efforts to that end by introducing a resource that enables individuals to educate themselves on issues surrounding anti-racism.

-The Anti Racism Library would be a web-app that curates resources on anti-racism and cultural awareness.
+The Anti Racism Library would be a web app that curates resources on anti-racism and cultural awareness.
 The goal is to have a tool that can be used in and outside of classes, with a searchable list of resources, based on keywords and relevance.
 This project will serve as a starting point for the
 Computer Science Department to provide anti-racism resources that will be available for Grinnell faculty, staff and students.